 Testosterone Cypionate: closely interchangeable with Enanthate, this compound comes with an additional carbon in the ester chain.
 However, this difference is unlikely to affect the duration of action if compared to Enanthate.

 Female ovaries and adrenal glands also produce small amounts of testosterone, a hormone that may affect women’s libido.
 In the case of females, testosterone treatments may be recommended to treat menopause symptoms and improve sexual drive, especially if the ovaries are not working properly or if the ovaries have been removed.

-Among the main benefits of balanced testosterone levels we can highlight:
+Among the main benefits of balanced testosterone UK levels we can highlight:

 • Healthy blood and heart